consuldemocracy/consuldemocracy/docs/en/features/graphql.md

 One of the characteristics that differentiates a REST API from a GraphQL one is that with the last one it's possible for the client to build its own *custom queries*, so the server will only return information in which we're interested.

-GraphQL queries are written following a standard which ressembles to JSON, for example:
+GraphQL queries are written following a standard which resembles to JSON, for example:

 ```
 {